unbxd/search-JS-library/Faqs.md

 ---

-# Facet related queries
+# Facet Related Queries
 ## How to enable and make use of the faceted search functionality provided by the SDK?

-## What are facets in e-commerce and how do they work with the Unbxd Search SDK?
+## What are facets and how do they work with the Unbxd Search SDK?
 Facets are filters that allow users to narrow down their search results by specific attributes such as price, brand, color, etc. The Unbxd Search SDK allows for the implementation of facets on your e-commerce website, allowing users to easily filter the search results based on the attributes provided in the facets.

 ## How can I customize the facets that are displayed on my website?